How Much Do Online Counseling Degrees Cost?

 Is an Online Counseling Degree Worth the Cost?

-When considering the investment in an online counseling degree, prospective students often weigh the cost against potential benefits.
-“While attending university does carry a cost, the benefits of pursuing a career in the counseling field can far outweigh the price tag attached to the degree,” states Megan Kelly, LMHC.
+“While attending university does carry a cost, the benefits of pursuing a career in the counseling field can far outweigh the price tag attached to the degree,” says Megan Kelly, LMHC.
 “The key is finding the right school, and the right program, to fit your interests and your needs.”

 Cost-Effectiveness